gyrogami logo

 I want machines and equipment to feel pain!

 I'll believe in AI fully under one condition.
 Well, make that two and surely more to come.
 I'd like to see it catch all those criminals who prey on people by sending spam, phishing, and other solicitous (digital) correspondences.
 Surely it can be used to end their antics permanently, blockchain technology be damned.
-It's a moot point, really, much like drug testing for athletes: The cheaters will always be a step ahead of the enforcers.
+It's a moot point, really, much like drug testing for athletes: The cheaters will always be a step ahead.

 Which brings me to my real reason.
 I want machines and equipment to feel pain!
-So when I smash or yell at them for wronging me or being a piece of crap - hammers excluded since they are the enforcers - they get hurt.
+So when I smash them for being a piece of crap, they get hurt.
 In true liberal fashion, a civil rights group would certainly enact legislation to protect these inanimate objects against abuse, neglect, or harm.
 Screw the EASY button, I need a PAIN button!

 Posted by M: September 14, 2023